LundiLanga/To-Do-List/README.md

 I have used the following **TECHNOLOGIES**:

 *FRON-END
--HTML
--CSS
+- HTML
+- CSS
--JavaScript (to interact with the backend)
+- JavaScript (to interact with the backend)

 *BACK-END
--Node.js
+- Node.js
--Express.js(to handle API requests and manage tasks)
+- Express.js(to handle API requests and manage tasks)

-ICONS
+**ICONS**
--Delete icon(for task deletion)
+- Delete icon(for task deletion)
--Edit icon- pen like icon (for task editing)
+- Edit icon- pen like icon (for task editing)

-How to RUN my code
+**How to RUN my code**

+1. Clone the repository
--Clone the repository then on git bash you run this command- git clone<reposiotoy_url>
+2. Then, on git bash/command prompt you run this command - git clone<reposiotoy_url>

--inside the brackets put on your repository link
+*Make sure inside the brackets you put on your repository link*

 **CONTACT ME**